nejohnston/Sprout/README.md

 It has the following subfolders and files:
 📂 /
 ├── 📂 client                            # Folder for the front end
-┃    ├─── 📂 src                         # Folder for the source files
+┃    └─── 📂 src                         # Folder for the source files
-┃    ┃     ├── 📂 components             # Folder for the React components
+┃          ├── 📂 components             # Folder for the React components
 ┃          ┃    ├── 📂 AboutUs                # Folder for the AboutUs component
 ┃          ┃    ├── 📂 Alerts                 # Folder for the Alerts component
 ┃          ┃    ├── 📂 Easter                 # Folder for the Easter component
-┃    ┃     ├── 📂 JoinTeam               # Folder for the JoinTeam component
 ┃          ┃    ├── 📂 Layout                 # Folder for the Layout component
 ┃          ┃    ├── 📂 Leaderboard            # Folder for the Leaderboard component
 ┃          ┃    ├── 📂 List                   # Folder for the List component
 ┃          ┃    ├── 📂 Modals                 # Folder for the Modals component
 ┃          ┃    ├── 📂 PlantProfile           # Folder for the PlantProfile component
 ┃          ┃    ├── 📂 Profile                # Folder for the Profile component
 ┃          ┃    ├── 📂 Search                 # Folder for the Search component
 ┃          ┃    └── 📂 SearchPlantDetail      # Folder for the SearchPlantDetail component
 ┃          ├─── 📂 config                      # Folder for the static data
 ┃          ┃    ├── 📂 assets                 # Folder for the image files used in the project
 ┃          ┃    └── 📂 data                   # (AKA RESOURCES) Folder for the JSON files used in the project
 ┃          ├─── 📂 containers                  # Folder for the React containers
 ┃          ┃    ├── 📂 AboutUs                # Folder for the AboutUs page
 ┃          ┃    ├── 📂 Alerts                 # Folder for the Alerts page
 ┃          ┃    ├── 📂 HomeContainer          # Folder for the Home page
 ┃          ┃    ├── 📂 JoinTeam               # Folder for the JoinTeam page
 ┃          ┃    ├── 📂 Leaderboards           # Folder for the Leaderboards page
 ┃          ┃    ├── 📂 Login                  # Folder for the Login page
 ┃          ┃    ├── 📂 PlantProfile           # Folder for the PlantProfile page
 ┃          ┃    ├── 📂 Profile                # Folder for the Profile page
 ┃          ┃    ├── 📂 Search                 # Folder for the Search page
 ┃          ┃    ├── 📂 SearchPlantDetail      # Folder for the SearchPlantDetail page
 ┃          ┃    └── 📂 Signup                 # Folder for the Signup page
 ┃          ├─── 📂 components                  # Folder for the React components for each respective page ┃          ┃    ├── 📂 AboutUs                # Folder for the AboutUs page
 ┃          ┃    ├── 📂 Alerts                 # Folder for the Alerts page
 ┃          ┃    ├── 📂 HomeContainer          # Folder for the Home page
 ┃          ┃    ├── 📂 JoinTeam               # Folder for the JoinTeam page
 ┃          ┃    ├── 📂 Leaderboards           # Folder for the Leaderboards page
 ┃          ┃    ├── 📂 Login                  # Folder for the Login page
 ┃          ┃    ├── 📂 Modals                 # Folder for shared Modals across pages
 ┃          ┃    ├── 📂 PlantProfile           # Folder for the PlantProfile page
 ┃          ┃    ├── 📂 Profile                # Folder for the Profile page
 ┃          ┃    ├── 📂 Search                 # Folder for the Search page
 ┃          ┃    ├── 📂 SearchPlantDetail      # Folder for the SearchPlantDetail page
 ┃          ┃    └── 📂 Signup                 # Folder for the Signup page
 ┃          ├─── 📂 tests                      # Folder for client-side tests
 ┃          ├─── index.css                      # A CSS file for the root page
 ┃          ├─── index.js                       # A JavaScript file for the root page
 ┃          ├─── Splash.js                      # A JavaScript file for loading the page
 ┃          ├─── package-lock.json              # Managing dependencies
 ┃          ├─── package.json                   # Metadata relevant to the project
 ┃          └─── yarn.lock                      # Managing dependencies
 └── 📂 server                            # Folder for the back end
      ├─── 📂 data                        # Folder for the static data
      ├─── 📂 database                    # Folder for showing how the database looks